BryceBann/regex-science/Develop/gist-template.md

 If you look at the regex code we have you will see that we asking the regex code to match with `/^#?([a-f0-9]{6}` or `|` `[a-f0-9]{3})$/` this will take in two different types of matches.
 ### Character Classes
+There are 3 main types of character classes `\d, \s, \w` which stand for `\d`: digit, a character from 0 to 9. `\s`: space, will repesent the space between, this while also have many other types of spaces that can be added in see [here](https://javascript.info/regexp-character-classes). `\w`: word, this will stand for a "wordly" charcter mainly used for alphabetical characters.

+Looking at a small piece of the regex code we can see a simple way to make a match looking at `[a-f0-9]` we can use `/\w-\w\d-\d/`.
 ### Flags

 ### Grouping and Capturing